ClareJolly-Learning/70-480/other-resources/js-for-experienced-developers.md

 // LOAD JQUERY
 $('#load-data').click(function () {
     var xhr = new XMLHttpRequest();

+    // when we get the data
     xhr.onreadystatechange = function () {

+        // make sure we have the data
         if (xhr.readyState == 4 && xhr.status == 200) {
             var response = xhr.responseText;
             $('#output').text(response);
         }
     }

+    // open the connection
     xhr.open('GET', '/Demo.txt');

+    // send the request
     xhr.send();
 });
 ```